Talk to an Ohio Asbestos Attorney about Mesothelioma & Exposure

 Asbestos is a naturally occurring mineral that was first utilized in the early 1900s for its insulating abilities, fireproof properties, and versatility.
 It has been estimated that over 30 million tons of asbestos was used in the American economy in industrial yards, homes, schools, shipyards, and other workplaces.
 The asbestos products and subsequent sawing or cutting of the asbestos creates dust and fibers that are inhaled and can lead to mesothelioma and other severe forms of cancer.
 Secondary exposure is also possible through fibers traveling on a family members clothing.
 Due to health concerns, all new uses of asbestos were banned in July 1989.

-Joe Lyon is a highly-rated Ohio asbestos attorney with national experience in toxic mass torts.
+Joe Lyon is a highly-rated Cincinnati Catastrophic Injury lawyer and Ohio asbestos attorney with national experience in toxic mass torts.
 Mr. Lyon works compassionately and directly with each of this clients providing small firm attention with large firm experience and resources.
 For a free and confidential consultation, please call The Lyon Firm online or at 800.513.2403.

 According to a series of medical studies, workers in the metals and steel industry are at an increased risk for developing asbestos-related diseases.
 Workers that regularly inhale asbestos fibers may eventually develop severe scarring of the lungs, and fatal diseases like asbestosis or mesothelioma.